Emotion Regulation Skills For Emotional Balance

-Updated March 20, 2023by BetterHelp Editorial Team
+Updated November 15, 2024by BetterHelp Editorial Team

 Emotions are incredibly useful to us physiologically, acting as a signal to communicate something in the present moment.
 They can inform us about whether a situation, relationship, trigger, etc., is beneficial or harmful to our goals or to us as individuals.

 When an emotion gives us a signal, whether negative or positive, ideally, we can acknowledge them, use them appropriately, and move forward.
 But when strong emotions overtake us, it is sometimes difficult to put them into perspective.
-Those unpleasant emotions can become disruptive to our daily lives and lead to serious disorders such as depression and anxiety, indicating other mental health issues that may require self compassion and positive self talk to cope.
+Those unpleasant emotions can become disruptive to our daily lives and lead to serious disorders such as depression and anxiety, indicating other mental health issues that may require self-compassion and positive self-talk to cope.

-Situations like this demonstrate how emotion regulation can be beneficial for keeping our emotions balanced, proportionate to our experience, and manageable.
+Situations like this demonstrate how emotion regulation strategies can be beneficial for keeping our emotions balanced, proportionate to our experience, and manageable.

 Often, when someone attempts to suppress their emotions, it's because they believe they shouldn't be feeling them.
 It’s normal to dislike negative emotions, and in a way, the attempt to suppress them may be a sort of coping device.